microshare/microshare.github.io/docs/2/technical/api/complex-requests.md

 Before tackling the concepts on this page, please follow the [Simple Requests](/docs/2/technical/api/complex-requests) guide first!

-These requests allow you to externalisate actions made on the Microshare® dialer.
+These requests allow you to externalisate actions made on the Microshare® Composer.
 Before exercising this ability, you must understand how an item works on Microshare® before using the corresponding APIs.

 For this part we will assume that you are comfortable with interacting wth the Microshare® APIs, and the Microshare® platform..